adk9/haskell-cci/README.md

     $ cabal install

+To build with examples and tests turned on:

+    $ cabal install -f examples --enable-tests

 You might need extra flags if CCI is not installed in a standard location on your system:

     $ cabal install --extra-lib-dirs=/path/to/cci/lib \
                     --extra-include-dirs=/path/to/cci/include/

 The `LD_LIBRARY_PATH` will also need to be set before running any program or test in this case: